pktgen/Pktgen-DPDK/README.md

 $ ./tools/run.py default     # Run the default configuration
 ``
-The configuration files are python scritps or a set of variables that run.py uses to initialize and run pktgen.
+The configuration files are python scripts or a set of variables that run.py uses to initialize and run pktgen.
 Here is an example of the default.cfg file:

 ``